Oh, I can see your point, but I wouldn't worry about it.

 But it really is in the pop culture that you find the primary agents of influence, I think.

-And I've I firmly believe that you couldn't, again, just I don't mean to be repetitive here, but you couldn't have any of this happen were it not for the fact that the bosses want this to happen.
+And I firmly believe that you couldn't, again, just I don't mean to be repetitive here, but you couldn't have any of this happen were it not for the fact that the bosses want this to happen.

-The people that run the entertainment, uh, networks, companies, organizations, TV studios, movie studios, uh, publishing houses.
+The people that run the entertainment networks, companies, organizations, TV studios, movie studios, publishing houses, they want it to happen.

-And you can say, okay, the population of the country 2.3%, but what is the population percentage of Hollywood that's gay?
+And you can say, okay, the population of the country, 2.3%, but what is the population percentage of Hollywood that's gay?

-barely holding on, made up of some of the weirdest, kookiest, stupidest freaks.
+made up of some of the weirdest, kookiest, stupidest freaks.

-That's the majority in this country.
+That's the majority in this country and how it is thought of.

 The majority in terms of self-identified.

-South Carolina woman, 46-year-old woman has been arrested for letting her daughter play in a nearby park while she was trying to earn a living.
+South Carolina woman, 46-year-old woman, has been arrested for letting her daughter play in a nearby park while she was trying to earn a living.

 The mother, Deborah Harrell, has been booked for unlawful conduct towards a child, according to a local TV station.